opentracing-contrib/java-grpc/README.md

 If you want to add custom tags or logs to the server and client spans, then you can implement the `ClientSpanDecorator`, `ClientCloseDecorator`, `ServerSpanDecorator`, and `ServerCloseDecorator` interfaces.
+Multiple different decorators may be added to the builder.

 ```java
 ClientTracingInterceptor clientInterceptor = new ClientTracingInterceptor